gazebosim/docs/citadel/install.md

 g++ -v
 ```

+### Mac OS: Installing gcc

+gcc on Mac is installed by installing Xcode command line tools, which can be downloaded [here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=12&cad=rja&uact=8&ved=2ahUKEwiF4fvbjaLmAhVCMH0KHXDbAcMQFjALegQIARAB&url=https%3A%2F%2Fdeveloper.apple.com%2Fdownload%2Fmore%2F&usg=AOvVaw1zFr5JUh9NzZ2OMFeNOaGG).
+You will need to sign in to your Apple account and download the Mojave version of Xcode command line tools.
+Command line tools can also be obtained by downloading Xcode from the Apple App Store, but installing the full app may take over an hour.

 ### Building the colcon workspace

 Once the compiler and all the sources are in place it is time to compile them.